African century journal ISSN 2514-5673

 This peer-reviewed journal was started in 1999 at the dawn of the 21st Century

-We aimed at providing leading edge thinking on Africa and the diaspora issues at a time when a stale orthodoxy ruled the Black academy.
+We aimed at providing life changing thinking on Africa and the diaspora at a time when a stale orthodoxy ruled the Black academy.
 We had the support of two great friends- Prof Jacob Ade-Ajayi (https://en.wikipedia.org/wiki/J._F._Ade_Ajayi) and Dennis Brutus (https://en.wikipedia.org/wiki/Dennis_Brutus) who joined the founding Editorial Board.
 Prof Ade-Ajayi was Africa’s foremost historian and Dennis Brutus, a fabulous South African poet (and fighter against apartheid who spent time on Robben Island in a cell next to Mandela).
 At the time the Editor had a full time role as partner in a City firm and the journeying around the world consequent on the launch of the first issue made a second issue impossible!
 However the need for an independent and forthright journal has not gone away and it is a great pleasure to relaunch the journal.
 This is a journey that has to be taken collectively.
 There are so many issues that affect Africa and the diaspora which are not being carefully addressed.

 We are planning a regular publication schedule and welcome original ideas and contributions.